 In strategic prospecting, you make an informed decision on when to make that call, who is the right person to make that call, and what should be your next step.

-No doubt, your activity pool becomes smaller (lesser number of leads), but the probability of converting those leads into your prospects becomes significantly higher.
+No doubt, your activity pool becomes smaller (lesser number of leads), but the probability of converting those leads into your new prospects becomes significantly higher.

 So strategic sales prospecting is all about getting more and better results from fewer efforts.
 ‘Tis the age of smart work, not hard work!